mkathiravan/Android-Notes/CoroutineBuilders.md

 --> The launch coroutine builder is used to start a new coroutine that does not return a result.
 It is used for fire-and-forget tasks or tasks that don't need to return a value.

+---> It launching a corroutine that does not return a result

          runBlocking {
             val job = launch {
                 delay(20000L)